 Clause 21 – Variation

-a) AIS may change this Agreement (General Terms and Conditions, AUP, and the Service Level Agreement) from time to time.
-In the event of a material adverse change AIS will give the Customer at least thirty days’ notice before the change is to take effect, save where compliance with any legal or regulatory obligation requires a shorter period of notice or no notice.
-The Customer’s continued use of the Services following any such changes shall constitute the Customer’s acceptance of such changes.
+21.1) AIS may change this Agreement (General Terms and Conditions, AUP, and the Service Level Agreement) from time to time.
+In the event of a material adverse change AIS will give the Client at least thirty days’ notice before the change is to take effect, save where compliance with any legal or regulatory obligation requires a shorter period of notice or no notice.
+The Client’s continued use of the Services following any such changes shall constitute the Client’s acceptance of such changes.

 Clause 22 - Force Majeure

 22.1) Neither party shall have any liability or responsibility for failure to fulfil any obligation under this Agreement so long as, and to the extent to which, the fulfilment of such obligations is delayed, hindered or prevented by circumstances beyond the reasonable control of the party concerned including (but not limited to) strike, lock-out, fire, explosion or any form of government intervention.

 22.2) A party claiming the benefit of this provision shall, as soon as reasonably practicable after the occurrence of a Force Majeure Event; notify the other party of the nature and extent of the event, and use reasonable endeavours to remove any such causes and resume performance under this Agreement as soon as feasible.

 This Agreement constitutes the whole agreement and understanding of the parties and supersedes any previous arrangement, understanding or agreement between them relating to the subject matter of this Agreement.
 Each party acknowledges that, in entering into this Agreement, it has not relied on any statement, representation, assurance or warranty (whether made negligently or innocently) other than those set out in this Agreement.